Ben Shelton's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Ben Shelton.

-2004: Youngest American in Indian Wells
+2004: Youngest American at Indian Wells

 In 2019, Ben Shelton won the USTA Boys 16s Doubles Clay Court tournament.

-2020: USTA Boys 18s Singles Winter Nationals finalist
+2020: USTA Boys' 18s Singles Winter Nationals Finalist

 In 2020, Ben Shelton was a finalist at the USTA Boys 18s Singles Winter Nationals.

-2021: NCAA Championship
+2021: NCAA Championship Win

 October 10, 2022: Top 160 Ranking